Jdorman1289/Jdorman1289/README.md

 # Jesse Dorman
 ## Full-Stack Software Developer

 Highly experienced technology professional with a strong background in the Linux operating system.
 Proven ability to troubleshoot complex software issues and an excellent command over Back-end and Front-End languages.
-Holds an AA in Meteorology, a CompTIA Security Plus certification, and is currently attending Codeup.
+Holds an AA in Meteorology, a CompTIA Security Plus certification, and a Codeup graduation certificate.

 ### :hammer_and_wrench: Languages and Tools :